celalunver/CarND_Term1_Project3_Beh-Cloning/writeup_report.md

 Finally, i have decided that instead of a part of a track i have to add full track record to the existing data, which seems more logical because i maybe only adding some inconsistent, only a part of a track to add more noise instead of a useful data.
 I have added 1 full track-1 record to the data and i have run it.
 Now, after more than 2,5 weeks of trial and error, i'm at the same point.
 The car is leaving the path whenever it sees the paved way after the bridge.

 For once though, the car left the track, drive all the way thru paved way and got back to track.
-I wish i have saved that model and sent it to you but i didn't because i thought things would have got better with the more data i have introduced.
+I wish i have saved that model and sent it to you but i didn't because i thought things would have got much better with the more data i have introduced.

 ##### 3.1 Observations